JohnBatmanMySlinky/PBRJ/README.md

 - Based on [Physically Based Rendering: From Theory to Implementation by Matt Pharr, Wenzel Jakob, and Greg Humphreys](https://www.pbr-book.org/).
 - [This implementation of PBRT in Julia](https://github.com/pxl-th/Trace.jl) repo has been an invaluable reference.
 - [3dtextures.com](https://3dtextures.me/2021/12/15/stone-floor-006/) Has some wonderful free texture maps.

+# Metaball learnings
+- Implicit, Explicit, Parametric surfaces
+    - I liked how this paper drove home why it is a single variable problem: https://graphicsinterface.org/wp-content/uploads/gi1990-8.pdf
+    - this article had the lovely normal hack. http://rodolphe-vaillant.fr/entry/87/normal-to-an-implicit-surface
+    - this article's 2d examples made things click a lot: http://www.geisswerks.com/ryan/BLOBS/blobs.html
+    - stick some math in here
+- How to fit into PBRT.
+    - Easy (if we assume they cannot be emmissive).
+We only need the two following methods.
+        - Intersect (+ IntersectP)
+        - ObjectBounds
+    - Intersect is also made easy if we assume that they surface will not be UV textured.
+Because our surface interaction really just needs p, t, n at it's core (pun intended)
+    - Normals can be approximated via (INIGO QUILEZ + French guy).
+    - The actual ray object intersection is the fun part.
+- Ray object intersection
+    - Naive algorithm.
+Use a generic Solver library to calculate at what t, our ray will intersect the surface of the metaball.
+This is a pretty straightforward single variable root finding problem.
+    - My first catch was that using that generic Solvier library wasn't so easy.
+    - I needed to define bounds in which the ray intersection could exist.
+My initial heuristic was to get an upper bound on my solution space by looking at my world radius and using a mean magnitude of the ray distance vector.
+    - This wasn't good enough.
+    - Second move was the calculate a bounding sphere of our metaball, re-use sphere intersection code and use the solutions to the bounding sphere -ray intersection as bounds for the metaball root solve.
+    - now i have something that 'works' lets do some test renders
+        - number of balls
+        - more reflective material